Mendi & Keith Obadike: Blackness For Sale

 Created in 2001, Keith Obadike's Blackness for Sale was an eBay page advertising the sale of his blackness.
 An item for sale on the platform typically includes a title or name of the product, a description of its uses, a starting price, and a photograph.
 For Blackness for Sale, Obadike followed this format replacing the description with a litany of pros and cons of being Black.
 He gave selling points juxtaposed with “warnings” of the drawbacks of owning a Black identity.
 The piece furthered the notion that Black people have been homogenized to the point where their experiences have become indistinguishable; to the outside world and the buyer, there is one Black experience.
 Part of a person is advertised and valued much higher while systematically omitting the other elements that define their personhood.
 A Black person's most profitable aspect is no longer their physical body but rather other things that encompasses their existence.
 Black culture has become a new form of capital, the internet where it is exchanged.
 Black culture can be taken from the internet without having to interact with or acknowledge the Black body, thus erasing Black people.
 Whereas before, Black people were only valued in capitalist societies for their physical abilities, they are now more so valued for their cultural capital.

 The Pink of Stealth

 This six-minute sound piece references the English foxtrot tradition (its title, references the term In the pink) and uses African thumb pianos.
+The artwork was commissioned as an interactive Web and DVD project by the New York African Film Festival and Electronic Arts Intermix for the 2003 exhibition Digital Africa.
 It became part of their 2009 album Crosstalk on Bridge Records and was featured on WNYC's New Sounds in 2010.